walwalwalides/Delphi-Collection-FireDAC/PostgreSQL_Connection/README.md

 - Connect Application With PostgreSQL Server .
 - Test Connection Parameters of the Main Connection .
 - Check Table Exists With PostgreSQL Server .
+- Set Trigger that are run automatically when a specified change operation .
+- Set Returning Functions .
 - Execute Different SQL Tasks and CRUD-Operationen .